-- Green Recommended.

-- Red Ineligible or not recommended due to poor alignment with the Council plans and strategies or other funding conditions within the Community Funding and Support Policy and/or Community Grant Guidelines.
+- Green Recommended. - Red Ineligible or not recommended due to poor alignment with the Council plans and strategies or other funding conditions within the Community Funding and Support Policy and/or Community Grant Guidelines.

-- a.
-Council Plan and Policy Linkage

 Our Lifestyle, Neighbourhood and Culture - Creating enriched and vibrant lives through experiences, safe and well planned neighbourhoods.